yingko123/stock-analysis/README.md

 ## Results
 ### 1. Daily Trading Volume and Returns
-After analyizing the daily trading volume and the annual returns of 2017 and 2018 for the given list of stock, I believe there is no relationship between a stock's daily trading volume and their annual returns.
-Below we can see that our list of stock in general delievered higher returns during 2017 compared to 2018.
-However stock performance do not seem to correlate to performance for neither years.
+After analyzing the daily trading volume and the annual returns of 2017 and 2018 for the given list of stocks, I believe there is no relationship between a stock's daily trading volume and its annual returns.
+Below we can see that our list of stocks, in general, delivered higher returns during 2017 compared to 2018.
+However, stock performance does not seem to correlate to performance for either year.

 **2017 Stock Annual Returns vs. Total Daily Trading Volume**<br/>
 <img src="Resources/2017_Vol_Rtn.PNG" width="500px">